jbillmann/GarageServer.IO/README.md

 ```js
 GarageServerIO.sendPlayerEvent(id, data)
 ```
 Allows server to broadcast events to a specific player.
+Use this to make custom calls to a GarageServer.IO client for your game.
 `id` **string**
 Id of the player to receive event.
 `data` **object literal**
-Object containing all properties pertaining to the custom event.
+Object containing all properties specific to the custom event.
 #### sendPlayersEvent
 ---
 ```js
 GarageServerIO.sendPlayersEvent(data)
 ```
-Allows server to broadcast events to a all players.
+Allows server to broadcast events to all players.
+Use this to make custom calls to GarageServer.IO clients for your game.
 `data` **object literal**
-Object containing all properties pertaining to the custom event.
+Object containing all properties specific to the custom event.

 ## License